aminhn/seq2pat/joss/update_amin/paper.md

 # Alternative Approaches

-ALthough a few python libraries exist for SPM [see e.g., @PrefixSpan-py, @pymining], to the best of our knowledge, Seq2Pat is the first Python library for constraint-based SPM.
+ALthough a few python libraries exist for SPM [see e.g., @PrefixSpan-py; @pymining], to the best of our knowledge, Seq2Pat is the first Python library for constraint-based SPM.
 Other implementations of constraint-based SPM are mostly limited to a few constraint types, most commonly, gap, maximum span, and regular expression [see e.g. @aoga2016efficient].

 # References